Staying on long-term antidepressants reduces risk of relapse

 Paul Lanham, lived experience co-researcher, said: “Many patients taking antidepressants long term have absolutely no idea what they would be like without antidepressants.
 Some will not want to find out, but others will.
 These results show that staying on antidepressants does reduce the risk of relapse, but it does not guarantee well-being, and some people can stop antidepressants without a relapse.”

-Paper: Trial of discontinuation vs maintenance of antidepressants in primary care by Gemma Lewis, Louise Marston, Glyn Lewis et al in New England Journal of Medicine.
+‘Maintenance or discontinuation of antidepressants in primary care’ by Gemma Lewis, Louise Marston, Glyn Lewis et al in New England Journal of Medicine

 About the National Institute for Health Research

 The mission of the National Institute for Health Research (NIHR) is to improve the health and wealth of the nation through research.
 We do this by:

 - Funding high quality, timely research that benefits the NHS, public health and social care;

 - Investing in world-class expertise, facilities and a skilled delivery workforce to translate discoveries into improved treatments and services;

 - Partnering with patients, service users, carers and communities, improving the relevance, quality and impact of our research;